 Catlett claims to have “basically retired” in 2013, but along with her Mrs. Puff, she makes guest appearances every once in a while.

-Today, Mary Joe is 82 years old and continues to live prosperously under the sea.
+Today, Mary Joe is 83 years old and continues to live prosperously under the sea.
+And, surprise, she actually is currently working on appearing in a film called When the Moon Was Twice as Big, set for a 2023 release.

 Dana Plato (Kimberly Drummond)